fgiovannetti/lift/README.md

 # LIFT
-Linked data from TEI: Extract, visualize, download RDF triples from your TEI-encoded texts
+Linked data from TEI: Extract, visualize, download RDF triples from your TEI-encoded document